Ash-Labs/microbit-corona-scanner/webview/README.md

 # webview tool
-With this tool you can have a closer look at the devices lighting up the LEDs.<br/>
+With this tool you can have a closer look at the devices lighting up the LEDs.

-It requires the **websocketd** installed: [https://github.com/joewalnes/websocketd](https://github.com/joewalnes/websocketd)<br/>
+It requires the **websocketd** installed: [https://github.com/joewalnes/websocketd](https://github.com/joewalnes/websocketd)

+**Linux advice:** Send your **ModemManager** to hell if you haven't done so already.
+It will interfere with all /dev/ttyACM devices.

 ## Usage
 1) ensure the latest firmware version is installed on your micro:bit or Calliope Mini (at least v0.6.1 required)